Which collar width is suitable for my dog? How do I measure the neck circumference?

 7cm wide collars

-How do I get an idea of what the width of a collar looks like on my dog?
+How can I get an impression of how the width of a collar looks on my dog?

 Here’s a little trick:

-1. paper or fabric strips: You will need paper or strips of fabric.
-The fabric version is more flexible and fits better around the dog's neck, but paper works too.
+1. Paper or fabric strips: You will need paper or fabric strips.
+The fabric option is more flexible and fits better around the dog's neck, but paper works as well.

-4. Invest: Place each strip individually around your dog's neck without pulling it tight.
-This is just a visual impression of how the different widths look.
+4. Put on: Place each strip individually around your dog's neck without tightening it.
+It should only create a visual impression of how the respective width looks.

 5. Evaluate: Consider how the different widths look on your dog.
-Consider not only aesthetics, but also the dog's comfort and freedom of movement.
+Pay attention not only to aesthetics but also to the comfort and freedom of movement of the dog.

-6. Take photos (optional): You can take a photo of each width to compare later.
+6. Take photos (optional): To compare later, you can take a photo of each width.
 This also helps if you want to get opinions from family or friends.

-If you are still unsure as to which width is best, it is advisable to seek expert advice from a dog trainer or veterinarian to obtain.
+If you are still unsure which width is best, it is advisable to seek expert opinions from a dog trainer or veterinarian .

-• A soft measuring tape or string (e.g. a shoelace or other non-stretchy string)
+• A soft measuring tape or a string (z.B. a shoelace or another non-elastic string)

-• A ruler or scale if you are using a string
+• A ruler or measuring stick if you are using a string

 • Possibly a pen and paper to note the measurements

-2. Find the right place: The neck circumference should be measured around the point where the collar normally sits.
-For most dogs this is near the widest part of the neck, between the shoulder blades and the beginning of the head.
+2. Find the right spot: The neck circumference should be measured at the point where the collar normally sits.
+For most dogs, this is near the widest part of the neck, between the shoulder blades and the start of the head.

-3. Place the tape measure or string: Wrap the measuring tape or string around your dog's neck.
-It should be snug but not constricting.
+3. Place the measuring tape or string: Wrap the measuring tape or string around your dog's neck.
+It should fit snugly but not constrict.

 4. Read the measurement:

-• If you have a tape measure use: Write down the measured value.
+• If you are using a measuring tape: Note the measured value.

-1. Add additional space: You should add about 2 cm to the measured value so that the collar is not too tight and is still adjustable.
+1. Add extra room: You should add about 2 cm to the measured value so that the collar is not too tight and remains adjustable.
 This gives you the ideal collar circumference.

-2. Note the measurement: It is helpful to write down the measurement you took and the amount of slack you added, especially when you are looking for a collar online or comparing different options at the pet store.
+2. Note the measurement: It is helpful to note the measured value and the added extra room, especially when searching for a collar online or comparing different options in a pet store.

-Tip: Measure your dog's neck regularly, especially if he is a puppy or young dog as they can grow quickly.
-A well-fitting collar should be comfortable but secure and not be able to slip over the dog's head when it is on.
+Tip: Regularly measure your dog's neck circumference, especially if it is a puppy or young dog, as they can grow quickly.
+A well-fitting collar should be comfortable but secure and should not slip over the dog's head when fastened.